 Figure 3: Simplified process schematic of the SMR cycle (Austbo, Wahl & Gundersen, 2013)

-Austbo et al (2013) simulated and optimised an SMR process using adaptive simulated annealing techniques.
-A constraint handling function utilising process characteristics was proposed and compared with static penalty function formulations.
-The results showed that the best solution found exceeded the previously published results.
+Austbo et al. (2013) simulated and optimised an SMR process using adaptive simulated annealing techniques.
+They proposed a constraint handling function utilising process characteristics and compared it with static penalty function formulations.
+The results showed that the best solution exceeded the previously published results.

-Nogal et al (2008) developed a new design methodology for mixed refrigerant systems with multi-stage heat exchangers to optimise key decision variables.
+Nogal et al. (2008) developed a new design methodology for mixed refrigerant systems with multi-stage heat exchangers to optimise key decision variables.
 The method has successfully been applied to an SMR process to minimise shaft power demand for compression.
-The results showed 8% improvement in power demand compared with previously published work.
+The results showed an 8% improvement in power demand compared with previously published work.

 He & Ju (2016) developed a dynamic model applicable to a multi-stage refrigeration cycle and investigated the dynamic behaviours of the process for disturbances in feed natural gas temperature, composition, pressure, flow rate and water cooler temperatures.
 LNG temperature and compressor power requirements were key criteria investigated.
-Results indicated that compressor power requirements varied with disturbances, where the LNG temperature returned quickly back to set point.
+Results indicated that compressor power requirements varied with disturbances, where the LNG temperature returned quickly to the set point.

 2.1.2 Micro-Scale Natural Gas Liquefaction Processes: Nitrogen Expansion Cycles